Planetary Science and ExplorationCollaborative Specialization

 - Ontario Graduate Scholarship (OGS)

-- Prospective students must apply to the graduate program in their department of interest and then specify Planetary Science.
+- Prospective students must apply to the graduate program in their department of interest and then specify Planetary Science and Exploration.

-- Preferential consideration will be given to applicants with a demonstrated interest in Planetary Science as indicated by prior course work, research or involvement in space-related student groups.
+- Preferential consideration will be given to applicants with a demonstrated interest in Planetary Science and Exploration as indicated by prior course work, research or involvement in space-related student groups.

 - Variable - Please refer to the prospective home program description page for deadline information